Richard Croker: Biography

-After the death of John Kelly, Croker became the leader of Tammany Hall, and for some time almost completely controlled that organization.
+After the death of John Kelly, Croker became the leader of Tammany Hall and for some time almost completely controlled that organization.
 As head of Tammany, Croker received bribe money from the owners of brothels, saloons and illegal gambling dens.
 Croker was chairman of Tammany's Finance Committee but received no salary for his position.
 Croker also became a partner in the real estate firm Meyer and Croker with Peter F. Meyer, from which he made substantial money.
-This money was often derived from sales under the control of the city through city judges.
+The money was often derived from sales under the control of the city through city judges.
 Other income came by way of gifts of stock from street railway and transit companies, for example.
 The city police were largely still under the control of Tammany Hall, and payoffs from vice protection operations also contributed to Tammany income.
 Croker survived Charles Henry Parkhurst's attacks on Tammany Hall's corruption and became a wealthy man.
 Several committees were established in the 1890s, largely at the behest of Thomas C. Platt and other Republicans, to investigate Tammany and Croker, including the 1890 Fassett Committee, the 1894 Lexow Committee, during which Croker left the United States for his European residences for three years, and the Mazet Investigation of 1899.

 Croker's greatest political success was his bringing about the 1897 election of Robert A. Van Wyck as first mayor of the five-borough "greater" New York, and during Van Wyck's administration Croker is popularly supposed to have completely dominated the government of the city.

 Croker was in the newspapers in 1899 after a disagreement with Jay Gould's son, George Gould, president of the Manhattan Elevated Railroad Company, when Gould refused Croker's attempt to attach compressed-air pipes to the Elevated company's structures.
-Croker owned many shares of the New York Auto-Truck Company, a company which would have benefited from the arrangement.
+Croker owned many shares of the New York Auto-Truck Company, which would have benefited from the arrangement.
 In response to the refusal, Croker used Tammany influence to create new city laws requiring drip pans under structures in Manhattan at every street crossing and the requirement that the railroad run trains every five minutes with a $100 violation for every instance.
 Croker also held 2,500 shares of the American Ice Company, worth approximately $250,000, which came under scrutiny in 1900 when the company attempted to raise the price of ice in the city.

-After Croker's failure to carry the city in the presidential election of 1900 and the defeat of his mayoralty candidate, Edward M. Shepard in 1901, he resigned from his position of leadership in Tammany and was succeeded by Lewis Nixon.
-He departed the United States in 1905.
-An associate described Croker as having "[a] strong frame, a deep chest, a short neck and a pair of hard fists...
-He speaks in monosyllables, [and] commands a vocabulary that appears to be limited to about three hundred words..."
+After Croker's failure to carry the city in the 1900 presidential election and the defeat of his mayoralty candidate, Edward M. Shepard in 1901, he resigned from his position of leadership in Tammany and was succeeded by Lewis Nixon.
+Croker departed the United States in 1905.
+An associate described Croker as having "[a] strong frame, a deep chest, a short neck and a pair of hard fists....
+He speaks in monosyllables, [and] commands a vocabulary that appears to be limited to about three hundred words...."